MOUZU/BigWigs/Raids/MC/README.md

 ## Gehennas
 - <b>(99%)</b> Gehennas' Curse, doubt it will get better.
 The cast ranges between 23s and 38s from my analysis
-- <b>(QA)</b> Shadow Bolt, timer for the next cast and the current will no longer overlap. lowered the time for the next from 4s to 3.5s for that
+- <b>(QA)</b> Shadow Bolt, timer for the next cast and the current will no longer overlap. lowered the time for the next from 4s to 2.5s for that
-- <b>(DG)</b> Rain of Fire, added timer for the first rain. every other rain of fire comes about ~9s after the last but I'm missing something to trigger that correctly
+- <b>(DG)</b> Rain of Fire, added timer for the first rain. every other rain of fire comes about ~9s.
+THE TRIGGER is not working
 - <b>(QA)</b> WarnIcon, Rain of Fire appears when you're standing in Rain of Fire

 ## Garr